ehsansiddiqui/sustainability-study/README.md

 Both hypotheses were supported.
 The link between environmental experience and social experience of directors sitting on committees and the CSP of a company was higher than the link between the social and environmental experience on the overall board and CSP.
 Please refer to the `exploratory_data_analysis.ipynb` notebook and the `regression_analysis.ipynb` notebook for more details.

-## Licensing, Authors, Acknowledgements <a name="licensing"></a>
-The results of this thesis as well as the code can be shared and adjusted, as long as the original author (Julia Nikulski) is cited.